 Looking after yourself will help you cope better physically and emotionally while your baby is in the baby unit.
 There’s lots of support available – for example, from family, friends and the healthcare team – so don’t be afraid to ask for what you need.

-Taking care of yourself after the premature birth
+Taking care of yourself after a premature birth

-It's easy to forget about yourself, but even if you feel as if nothing matters apart from your baby, it's important to make sure you look after yourself.
+It's easy to forget about yourself.
+But even if you feel as if nothing matters apart from your baby, it's important to make sure you look after yourself.
 Try to make sure you have enough:

 - baths or showers